What is Vitamin C?

 A diet high in vitamin C can have significant positive associations with bone mineral density in postmenopausal women too.
 Especially in those who are vitamin D deficient.

-divided 1,196 postmenopausal women over the age of 50 into three groups according to their daily dietary vitamin C intake.
+One study divided 1,196 postmenopausal women over the age of 50 into three groups according to their daily dietary vitamin C intake.
 Dietary vitamin C intake was strongly associated with BMD at all sites evaluated: the lumbar spine, femoral neck and total hip.
 The study found that women with osteoporosis consumed far less dietary vitamin C (less than 46 mg/day) than those without osteoporosis (who consumed at least 94 mg/day).
 The RDI for women is 75 mg/day.

 In the women aged 50–59 years or 70+ who were found to be deficient in vitamin D, consuming less than 100 mg/day of vitamin C correlated with a 79% increase in risk for osteoporosis.

 Vitamin C, especially supplemental vitamin C, lowers risk of hip and other osteoporotic fractures